razor-coin/razor/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/razor/razor/tags) are created regularly to indicate new official, stable release versions of Razor.
+[Tags](https://github.com/neutrinocoin/neutrinocoin/tags) are created regularly to indicate new official, stable release versions of Neutrinocoin.

 Testing
 -------